|Position||Professor of Infrastructure Economics|

 As well as his work at the OECD, Professor Ergas’ career includes appointments with the National University of Singapore, the Kennedy School of Government at Harvard University, the Centre for Research in Network Economics and Communications at the University of Auckland, Monash University and at the Ecole Nationale de la Statistique et de l'Administration Economique in Paris.

 Henry is the inaugural Professor of Infrastructure Economics at SMART where his focus is on the economic, regulatory and public policy research program.
 He takes a special interest in the development and application of cost-benefit analysis and in the analysis of pricing and investment decisions in regulated infrastructure industries.
-Professor Ergas is also a regular columnist in The Australian and Senior Economic Adviser at Deloitte Access Economics.
+Professor Ergas is also a regular columnist in The Australian.

 Research Areas and Expertise